roblebob/chicken-dash/README.md

 ## About

-Chicken Dash is a simple Jump 'n' Run browser game where players control a character that jumps and runs through various levels, avoiding obstacles and collecting items.
+A simple Jump 'n' Run browser game where players control a character that jumps, flies, and runs.
 The game is built using HTML, CSS, and JavaScript.

 https://roblebob.github.io/chicken-dash/